Get the Recipe

 So while it won'y hurt you to let your steak sit at room temperature, you're not really doing yourself any favors (despite what a certain very angry chef may tell you).

-A good cast iron pan is thick, heavy, and designed to hold on to heat for a long, long time.
+A good cast iron pan is thick, heavy, and designed to hold on to heat for a long, long time (for more, see my guide to buying, seasoning, and maintaining cast iron cookware).
 Once properly pre-heated (that is, smoking hot), a good cast iron pan will practically sear a steak on its own, even if you lift it off its heat source.
 Fast searing is essential if you want to build a thick brown crust without overcooking the interior.

 What's the best medium to sear in?
 Butter, or oil?
 Some claim that a mixture of both is best, often using the excuse that butter alone has too low a smoke point—it begins to burn and turn black at temperature too low to properly sear meat in.
 Somehow, cutting the butter with a bit of oil is supposed to raise this smoke point.
 Unfortunately, that's not true.
 It's because when we say that "butter is burnt," we're not really talking about the butter as a whole—we're talking specifically about the milk proteins in butter, the little white specks you see when you melt it.
 It's these milk proteins that burn when you get them too hot, and believe me, they couldn't care less whether they're being cooked in butterfat or in oil.
 Either way, they burn.